EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/real_dev_environments.md

 Then you should best head over to the [documentation on languages](https://devenv.sh/languages/) and find the language you actually work with.
-In most cases the bulk should be done by enabling the language with a `languages.xxx.enable = true;` and optionally a version (like python-2 vs python-3), dependencies, system-libraries etc.
+In most cases the bulk should be done by enabling the language with a `languages.xxx.enable = true;` in the configuration file and optionally a version (like python-2 vs python-3), dependencies, system-libraries etc.

 Also you can easily enable plugins and hooks for your team, if you prefer so.
 There are already [git-hooks](https://devenv.sh/git-hooks/#1-make-sure-that-commits-are-well-formatted-at-commit-time) prepared, that can be adapted to your liking.
-Never have code not up to standard in your repository.